I wanted to

 account of the presence of the “man of lawlessness” and the extensive influence

-he wields over everyone within God’s temple.
-Because of our unswerving loyalty
+he wields over everyone within God’s temple who are still our spiritual brothers

-We must keep in mind that even if we are expelled from the congregation
+It is good for us to bear in mind that even if we are expelled from the congregation,

-themselves from God's temple by no longer associating with the ones Jehovah
+temple by no longer associating with the ones Jehovah acknowledges as belonging

 Do not allow yourself to become confused by the contrary messages of the many who have lately